-The Respondent maintains an allowance for doubtful accounts on uncollectible amounts related to freight receivables, public project receivables (work done by the Respondent on behalf of a government agency), claims for damages and other various receivables.
-The allowance is based upon the creditworthiness of customers, historical experience, the age of the receivable and current market and economic conditions.
+The Respondent maintains an allowance for doubtful accounts on uncollectible amounts related to freight receivables, government reimbursement receivables, claims for damages and other various receivables.
+The allowance is based upon the credit worthiness of customers, historical experience, the age of the receivable and current market and economic conditions.
 Uncollectible amounts were charged against the allowance account.
 The allowance for doubtful accounts is netted against accounts receivable.